telefonicaid/iotagent-node-lib/doc/architecture.md

     devices each time a device sends a measure.
 To this extent, two flavours of the Device Registry has been provided: a transient one (In-memory Registry) and a persistent one (based in MongoDB).
 -   The IoT Agent does not care about the origin of the data, its type or structure.
-The mapping from raw data to the entity model, if there is any, is a responsability of the particular IoT Agent implementation, or of another third party library.
+The mapping from raw data to the entity model, if there is any, is a responsibility of the particular IoT Agent implementation, or of another third party library.